opensafely-core/ehrql/docs/tutorial/writing-a-dataset-definition/index.md

+!!! info
+    If this is your second time through the tutorial, then skip this section.
+    The next section has a more complex dataset definition.

 In this section, you will write the following dataset definition.
 It selects the date and the code of each patient's most recent asthma medication, for all patients born on or before 31 December 1999.